-Regional round oral arguments will be held virtually through an online videoconferencing platform for each of the geographic locations identified in Section 4 (i.e., Atlanta, Chicago, Dallas, Los Angeles, New York City and San Francisco).
-Absent extenuating circumstances, all regional round oral arguments will be conducted on one day: Saturday, February 6 2021.
+Regional round oral arguments will be held in the locations identified in Section 4 (i.e., Atlanta, Chicago, Dallas, Los Angeles, New York City and San Francisco).
+Absent extenuating circumstances, all regional round oral arguments will be conducted on one day: Saturday, February 3, 2024.
 Each team will compete in two rounds of oral argument: arguing as Appellant in one round and Appellee in the other round.